Tumbler Ridge: Geography and climate

 The townsite is located on a series of southern-facing gravel terraces on a ridge of Mount Bergeron, overlooking the confluence of the Murray and Wolverine Rivers.
 The site, above the floodplain of the Murray River, has well-drained soils with easy access to aquifers with potable water.
 The rocks, mostly shale and mudstone but lacking quartzite, make the mountains less rugged than their neighbouring ranges.
 The terraces grow Lodgepole Pine, White Spruce, Trembling Aspen trees.
 Moose and elk are common.
 Escarpments to the east and north could pose a snow avalanche threat but are kept forested for stability.
 In 2006, the town was evacuated for several days as four forest fires approached the town.

 Major coal deposits indicate the site was a swampy forest during the Cretaceous.
 Paleontologists have discovered tracks or bones from ankylosaurs, ornithopods (including a Hadrosaurus), and theropods.
-Fossils of Cretaceous plants such as ferns, redwoods, cycads, and ginkgo, and Triassic fishes and reptiles such as coelacanths, Weigeltisaurus, and ichthyosaurs have been recovered.
+Fossils of Cretaceous plants such as ferns, redwoods, cycads, and ginkgo, and Triassic fishes and reptiles such as coelacanths, the thalattosaur (a type of marine reptile) Wapitisaurus, and ichthyosaurs have been recovered.

 After examining other resource towns in Canada, the planners followed socio-spatial guidelines and principles in physical planning.
 The coal mining facilities were well separated from the townsite to minimize the feeling of a company town.
 An attempt to mitigate potential lifestyle conflicts between families and childless households was made by separating the low-density, single-family dwellings from the low-rise apartments.
 The apartment blocks were planned for areas with clusters of trees and excellent viewscapes, but close to the town plaza.
 The low-density residences that were more likely to have children living in them were oriented around elementary schools and parks.
 Cul-de-sacs were avoided in favour of better linkages and pedestrian access.

 Climate

 The town experiences a continental climate.
 Arctic air masses move predominantly southwest from the Mackenzie Valley towards the Rocky Mountains and through the mountains north of town.
-The town is in a rain shadow behind Mount Bergeron, though much of the precipitation is lost in the mountains beforehand.
+The town is in a rain shadow behind Mount Bergeron; much of the moisture that moves toward Tumbler Ridge precipitates in the mountains beforehand.
 Town planners laid out the roads so that they run along wind breaks, and buildings and parks are located in wind shadows.
 Bullmoose is a weather station near Tumbler Ridge, situated on the northern slopes of Bullmoose Mountain, at an elevation of 1102 m (3615 ft).
 Bullmoose has a subarctic climate (Köppen Dfc), with long, snowy winters and short, mild summers.